wileyenterpriseandroid/Examples/README.md

 git clone https://github.com/wileyenterpriseandroid/Examples.git ea-examples
 ```

-## The README files contained in every project directory provide the best
-source of instructions for running their associated project.
+The README files in each project directory provide the best source of instructions for running their associated project.

 ## Android Setup